 Forget reality TV drama — Teresa and Joe Giudice are currently dealing with far more serious problems.
-The Real Housewives of New Jersey couple has been charged with 41 counts of federal fraud, and have pleaded guilty to some of the charges.
-They could each be facing jail time.
+The Real Housewives of New Jersey couple has been charged with 41 counts of federal fraud, have pleaded guilty to some of the charges, and are now facing jail time.

 So, you wonder, what's this case about, and how did it all unfold?
 This timeline of the lawsuit should help you navigate this ongoing story.

 Teresa and Joe allegedly defrauded banks and the IRS over this period of time.